SchwSimon/phpFileHandler/README.md

 - Secure file handling, wherever the possibility exists to overwrite another file the default behaviour is not todo so
 - Secure folder deletion & emptying
 - Include the most common image handling features like thumb creation, resizing etc.
+- Automatically adjusts the image oritentation when adding image files

 ## Dependencies